-Although SWI-Prolog has many features, it also lacks some important features.
-The most well known is probably tabling [Freire et al., 1997].
+Todays SWI-Prolog supports most features available from other Prolog systems.
+Still, there are features that are not or poorly supported.
+Examples are tabling which, although provided, is rather slow and does not support e.g., incremental tabling and well formed semantics.
 If you require additional features and you have resources, be it financial or expertise, please contact the developers.